publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schVI/ptA/m__us_usc_t12_s2278a–5.md

     (b) __“High-cost debt” defined__

-        For purposes of subsection (a)(2) of this section, the term “high-cost debt” means securities or similar obligations issued before January 1, 1986, that mature on or after December 31, 1987, and bear a rate of interest in excess of the then current market rate for similar securities or obligations.
+        For purposes of subsection (a)(2), the term “high-cost debt” means securities or similar obligations issued before January 1, 1986, that mature on or after December 31, 1987, and bear a rate of interest in excess of the then current market rate for similar securities or obligations.

     (c) __Minimum equity value__